 Students who wish to apply to the DPT program and the Neuroscience Graduate Program (NGP) concurrently in order to seek consecutive training will apply to both admissions committees.
 Applicants' statements of purpose should note that they are applying to the joint training program.
 Accepted students are guaranteed a training slot in the NGP after completing requirements for the DPT.
-For more information on prerequisites to the DPT program, please click here.
+For more information on prerequisites to the DPT program, please visit the DPT website.

 Students will follow the prescribed UVM DPT curriculum and upon receiving the degree progress to the NGP.
 Provided a course grade of B or better was received, some of the credits earned for successful completion of DPT courses will substitute for the NGP course requirements as follows:

 |NGP Requirement||DPT Courses|

 |GRMD 354 Human Structure and Function (6)||ANNB 201 Human Anatomy (6)|

 |NSCI 395 Neural Science (6)||ANNB 302 Neuroscience (4)|

 |NSCI 327: Responsible Conduct in Research (1)||Must take|

 |Selectives (6)||Movement Science 1 (3) and 2 (3)|

 |NSCI 381/382 Journal Club (1)||Must take each semester in NGP|